Rosemary Wells

-Rosemary Wells is an American writer and illustrator of children's books.
-She often uses animal characters to address real human issues.
-Some of her most well-known characters are Max & Ruby and Timothy from Timothy Goes to School, both were later adapted into Canadian-animated preschool television series, the former of which aired on Nickelodeon as part of the Nick Jr. block and the latter of which aired on PBS Kids.
+Rosemary Wells is an American writer and illustrator of children's books who uses animal characters to address real human issues.
+Her books Max & Ruby and Timothy Goes to School were both adapted into Canadian-animated preschool television series.
+(Max and Ruby aired on Nickelodeon as part of the Nick Jr. block.
+Timothy was on PBS Kids.)

 Background & Career

-Wells was born in New York City and raised in Red Bank, New Jersey.
+Wells was born on 1943 in New York City and raised in Red Bank, New Jersey.
 Her mother was a ballerina with the Ballet Russe de Monte-Carlo and her father was a playwright.
 She began drawing at age two.
 Wells' family encouraged her artistic talents and love of stories.
 "Reading stories aloud was as much a part of my childhood as the air I breathed," she recalled.

 When Wells was nineteen, she attended the Boston Museum School, where she studied illustration.
 Before becoming an author and illustrator, Wells worked as an art editor for Allyn and Bacon, Inc and as an art designer for Macmillan Publishing.

 In 1963, she married architect Thomas Moore Wells, with whom she has two daughters.

 In 1968, Wells published her first book, an illustrated version of Gilbert and Sullivan’s A Song to Sing, O!.
-She has since published more than 60 books in her 30+ year career.
+In her career of more than 30 years, she has published more than 60 books.

-A common theme in Rosemary Wells' stories is the use of animal characters rather than humans.
+Wells often uses animals as characters.
 In the children's journal Stone Soup, Wells explained that she writes using animals because it allows her to address sophisticated, controversial topics in ways children can understand and adults can accept.
 For example, Yoko tackles the thorny topic of racism.
 It is about a young Japanese kitten who, in the beginning, is ostracized when she brings in sushi for her school lunch.
 At the story's conclusion, she gains acceptance by hosting a school luncheon where everyone brings in food native to their family from around the world.
-Many of the animal characters, such as those in Max & Ruby, interact with one another much as humans would, while others such as McDuff – a West Highland Terrier – take on a more realistic role as the adopted pet of a young couple.
+Many of the animal characters, such as those in Max & Ruby, interact with one another much as humans would, while others such as McDuff, a West Highland Terrier, take on a more realistic role as the adopted pet of a young couple.